zw2123/HFT_on_a_Chip/README.md

 Please be aware: the project targets Alveo U50 Acceleration Card, before building the project, make sure you have added the board in  Vivado, here (https://www.xilinx.com/products/boards-and-kits/alveo/u50.html#vitis) is how to get started with Alveo U50.

+The PDF file: code description contains breakdown of each part of code, and design choices.

 Please open Tcl console of Vivado, and move to the project folder before building and running: